sockperson/DragaliaSaveEditor/README.txt

 [.exe]
 1. Put savedata.txt into the same folder that the .exe is in

 2. Run the program by double clicking it.
-If program is blocked by an antivirus, see step 2b.

 3. Follow instructions listed in the program.
 New save data file will be outputted to this directory